lenorix/lenorix.github.io/README.md

 ## Where are we?

-We are a company based on Barcelona, but used to remote work for you have us always near as a partner to reach your goals.
+We are a company based in Barcelona, and we know you might be searching for custom software development companies near you.
+That's why we make our remote services feel as personal and effective as if we were right next door.
+We're committed to helping you achieve your goals.

 ## Contact Us